 A mountain river near a cocoa farm in Colombia

 On another excursion outside of Medellin, I visited Gautape.
 Before landing in Colombia, I had heard about this lake district, about the large rock you could climb for a spectacular view of the water ways and of the paint ball field on Pablo Escobar’s property.
 It’s a destination for anyone traveling to Colombia, of course, but it’s an amazing marvel, showcasing the power of nature.

 Peering down at the lake district from atop El Peñón, the beauty of the rainforest surrounded by a Rorschach of water is unavoidable.
 It’s as if the earth opens her arms to you and whispers, “Behold.”
 My phone can’t take photos fast or clear enough to capture all that I see form my perch.
 And eventually I gave up, simply lean against the walls and consuming everything.

 What I learned on this trip to Gautape is that the lake district was man-made.
 In the 1970s, Gautape was flooded and transformed into the most important electric production center in the country; it supplies all the electricity for Medellin and the surrounding areas.
 The community was once an agricultural and mining one, so the hydroelectric complex has created some soci-economic issues.

-I understand that this mega-project created issues for the surround community, and though I am sympathetic to those displaced, I think of Gautape’s dam and power plant as a showcase of the power.
+I understand that this mega-project created issues for the surrounding community, and though I am sympathetic to those displaced, but Gautape’s dam and power plant are a showcase of nature’s power

 Me atop El Peñón de Guatapé Colombia.